The best large breed dog food is designed to provide the right nutrients for their big bodies.

 To put it into perspective, a 100 pound German Shepherd starts off life as a one pound puppy.

-Growing 100 pounds or more in only 18 months makes large breed dogs more sensitive to nutrient imbalances, which we will discuss later in this article.
+Growing 100 pounds or more in only 18 months makes large breed dogs more sensitive to nutrient imbalances.

 Understanding large breed dog food labels